 Healthy strata recipe

-A strata is bound with a custard most often made with eggs, heavy cream and loads of shredded cheese.
+Typically, a strata is bound with eggs, heavy cream and loads of shredded cheese.
 However, this lightened-up version has a secret ingredient—cottage cheese!
 The cottage cheese makes the strata creamy and rich without weighing it down.
 A touch of freshly grated Parmesan lends just the right amount of cheesiness.

 How to make a vegetarian breakfast strata

-- Sauté the veggies: After the bread toasts, it’s time to sauté the veggies.
+- Sauté the veggies: Next, sauté the veggies.
 Leeks, garlic and fresh thyme flavor this strata, and frozen defrosted spinach gives it color and a nutritional boost (be sure to squeeze all of the liquid out of the spinach).
 See above for other vegetable ideas!

-- Make the the (lightened-up) custard: Instead of a custard made with heavy cream, this lighter version uses cottage cheese!
-Hood Cottage Cheese with Chive is great because you don’t have to buy fresh chives (which can be expensive and hard to find), but you could use plain cottage cheese with 1 tablespoon of minced chives.
+- Make the the (lightened-up) custard: Mix together eggs, parmesan cheese and Hood Cottage Cheese with Chive (or you can use plain cottage cheese with 1 tablespoon of minced chives).